Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Performance evaluation

 \subsection{Impact of individual modifications}

-We evaluated the impact of each modification on BDopt's latency and network consumption with a large set of parameters.
-Table~\ref{tab:impact_mods} summarizes the protocol layer on which a modification is applied, and its impact on latency and throughput for small and large payload sizes.
+We evaluated the individual impact of each modification on BDopt's latency and network consumption with a large set of parameters.
+Table~\ref{tab:impact_mods} summarizes the protocol layer on which a modification is applied, and its average impact on latency and throughput for small and large payload sizes.
+Given that MBD.1 has such a large impact on network consumption and latency, we report the impact of MBD.2--12 compared to a version of BDOpt that includes MBD.1.
+Tables~\ref{tab:impact_mods_net_sync} and~\ref{tab:impact_mods_lat_sync} in Appendix present a box plot for each modification respectively for network consumption and latency.
 We observed that one can decide whether a modification should be used to improve either latency or the network consumption based on the payload size and the network connectivity k.
+We observed that the value of parameter $f$ does not significantly impact latency or the network consumption.

-We illustrate some modifications when $N=31$ and a 16KB payload.
-Fig.~\ref{fig:3_lat} shows that MBD.4 almost always improves latency (from -50\% to 1.2\%), and is more effective when k increases or f decreases.
-Figs.~\ref{fig:8_lat} and.~\ref{fig:8_bdw} show MBD.11's impact on latency and on the network consumption, respectively.
-MBD.11 limits the number of processes that generate Echo/Ready messages while the others only relay messages.
-MBD.11 decreases the network consumption (-66\% to -16\%) but also often increases latency (-31\% to +240\%).
-Larger payloads lead to larger performance improvements.
+We illustrate the impacts of some selected modifications when $N=50$, $f=9$ and using a 1024~B payload in Fig.~\ref{fig:3_lat} and~\ref{fig:8_lat} on latency and network consumption, respectively.
+At this scale, the latency obtained thanks to the use of MBD.1 appears to be independent of the network connectivity (remember that MBD.1 already decreases latency by up to 97\%).
+First, Fig.~\ref{fig:3_lat} shows that MBD.7, 8, 9 do not modify the latency to a large extent compared to the use of MBD.1 alone, which decreased it down to around 240~ms, while MBD.11 increases the latency to up to 280-300ms.
+We recall that MBD.11 limits the number of processes that generate Echo/Ready messages while the others only relay messages.

+Fig.~\ref{fig:8_lat} shows the impact of MBD.7, 8, 9 and 11 on network consumption.
+After MBD.1, which reduces the network consumption to around 70~KB, MBD.7 and MBD.11 are the two options that decrease the network consumption the most, both to around 50~KB.
+From Table~\ref{tab:impact_mods}, one can also observe that larger payloads lead to larger performance improvements.